 The program is packaged in an executable jar file which should run on any system with a Java virtual machine installed.
 Save it to your desktop or anywhere you like, so long as you can find it later.
 Simply double click it to launch; no installation required.
 On Windows, you can create a desktop shortcut by right-clicking and selecting "Send to > Desktop" from the drop-down.
 Please read the FAQ for a more complete description of the puzzle.
 If it doesn't run, you may need to install a current Java virtual machine.
 Click here for the latest version.

 Don Hatch and Melinda Green have developed this puzzle on and off starting in 1988.
 Jay Berkenbilt and Roice Nelson later joined and made major contributions.
 Don and Jay were the first to have solved the puzzle making extensive use of macros.
 Roice was the first person to solve the puzzle without using macros.
 For his solution he extended Philip Marshall's 3D "Ultimate Solution to Rubik's Cube" into 4D.
 You can learn Roice's solution if you don't feel like trying to solve it yourself first.
 (Polish version here.)
-Don even wrote a program that can solve Rubik's cubes with any number of dimensions.
-Finally, the Mathologer on YouTube created a solution video that makes it seem quite straightforward.
+Don even wrote a program that can solve Rubik's cubes with any number of dimensions, and created an alternate MC4D implemention.
+Finally, the Mathologer on YouTube created a solution tutorial that makes solving this puzzle surprisingly straightforward.

 At long last, the world's first true physical 4D twisty puzzle!
 This is a 3D version of the 24.
 Watch the intro video below and visit the project home page to learn more and get one for yourself.

 The mathematically inclined may be interested to know that the number of possible states for the 4D cube is exactly